History of Detroit: Slavery in early Detroit

-One piece of the Detroit narrative that is often exempt from the telling of history is that of slavery.
-Although Detroit, or the North in general, is often perceived to have been abolitionist and free of slavery, slavery indeed played a role in the city's history.
-Captive indigenous and African people contributed to the early development of the city.
+In the city's earliest years, slavery was practiced in Detroit.
+While Detroit and the North in general are often assumed to have always been abolitionist and free of slavery, slavery played a role in the history of Detroit.
+Captive indigenous and African slaves contributed to the early development of the city.
 It is likely that slaves were among the first group that Cadillac brought to settle Detroit in 1701 and that their labor was used to plant the first crops.
 Slave labor was crucial for the city's construction, black slaves provided the labor for the fur trade, and indigenous women were exploited for sex.

 From Detroit's establishment to Michigan's gain of statehood, the ownership of slaves was dynamic.
 Slaveholders included merchants, farmers, political leaders, priests, and others who held power within the society.

-Partly due to the inadequate documentation, the story of slavery in Detroit is incomplete and unknown by many.
-There is nearly no record of the direct words of Detroit slaves, but there are some surviving records of slavery in the journals, wills, and finance accounts of slaveholders.
+Partly due to inadequate documentation, the history of slavery in Detroit is mysterious.
+There is nearly no record of the direct words of Detroit slaves, but there are a few surviving records of slavery in the journals, wills, and finance accounts of slaveholders.
 Few scholarly works have been written about the role slavery played in Detroit, and Michigan has not produced any full-length narratives of slavery.